slohth/monopoly/README.md

 #### The plugin isn't working!
 What can  I do?

 Please join my support Discord server and ask for support in the #monopoly-support channel.

+**Please do not DM me directly for support regarding my public projects**, I have appropriate channels for all of these and will be no swifter responding to DMs than I do in the support server.

 #### Can I fork this project and make changes for my purposes?